 Posts filed under “Weblogs”

-I write up some details and pull together some screens how the new design developed (I might even find some shots of the history of the site).
+You’ve been hearing about the development of a new site now for quite a while — we are now in Countdown mode — less than 24 hours to go!
+I write up some details and pull together some screens how the new design developed (I might even find some shots of the history of the…Read More

 In this morning’s reads, I linked to this article in the NYT: This Story Stinks.
 I bring this up, because I had previously mentioned I was considering getting rid of comments altogether.
 This latest article confirmed my suspicions that trolls and other rude commenters work to undermine the intentions of of the author.
 In a…Read More